felipeb2it/kyn-project/README.md

-# Small web service using gorilla
+# Small web service using gorilla/mux

 This Servce Accept a json document with a single value to securely encrypt and decrypt.